-version of the Spring 2013 C-DEBI Research RFP]
+version of the Spring 2014 C-DEBI Research RFP]

-life in marine sediments and the ocean crust.
+C-DEBI seeks to support marine deep biosphere research concerning life in marine sediments and ocean crust.
 There are four central research themes:

 - Activity in the deep biosphere: function &